 |Even if you don't join a raft trip, help support our campaign to Save Río Usumacinta and train local river guides with a donation.
 Your donation could be applied toward a future river trip if you so wish!|

 Río Usumacinta is the most voluminous river in all of Mexico and Central America and forms part of the border between Chiapas and Guatemala.
 The river averages ~3000 cms (~100,000 cfs) in the rainy season and 800-1500 cms (30,000-50,000 cfs) in the drier winter months.
 Although it is generally flat moving water, there are a number of class II and III rapids, at least four of which rate III or III+.
 Due to the reliable big water, canyons, Mayan ruins, rapids, and other interesting aspects along the river, it became one of the ultimate rafting journeys in the world, and a prime winter destination of many Grand Canyon guides starting in the 1970s.
 The rafting industry calmed down during the Guatemalan civil war when militants took refuge in the jungles near the banks of the river and sometimes robbed rafting groups.
 Now well after the war, the dangers have subsided.
 Guatemalan soldiers and caretakers stationed by Piedras Negras keep the region safe.
-SierraRios has run eight raft/kayak expeditions down the river between 2010-2014 safely - see summary slideshows of some of these trips at: Usumacinta2011a and Usumacinta2011b.
+SierraRios has run dozens of raft/kayak expeditions on this river without problem starting in 2010 - see summary slideshows of some of these trips at: Usumacinta2011a and Usumacinta2011b.
 See an article Rocky wrote about one of the recent descents published in American Whitewater.
 Read some comments from participants.
 [For an excellent book discussing all aspects of this river including the assaults, rapids, the Maya, trade routes, ruins, plans for damming, and wildlife, see Christopher Shaw's Sacred Monkey River.]

 TENTATIVE ITINERARY (Dec-May):